chandanhpcic/docs/source/history/thefork.rst

 Restore a firm open source project
 ----------------------------------
-With OPNsense, we have restored a stable project with clear goals and a very simple license that is suitable for forking and making OEM versions.
+With Reticen8, we have restored a stable project with clear goals and a very simple license that is suitable for forking and making OEM versions.
 We think a community project is there for all to use and work with.